stereolabs/zed-matlab/README.md

 This sample displays the both left and right images of the ZED as well as the normalized depth map.
 This sample also retrieve the depth information and then compute thru Matlab the depth histogram.
+Since we added tracking skills to the SDK, the position of the ZED camera is also displayed.

-##Build the program
+## Build the program
-To get more detailed instructions (especially for Windows) check out our [blog](https://www.stereolabs.com/blog/index.php/2015/09/11/how-to-use-the-zed-sdk-with-matlab/).
+To get more detailed instructions (especially for Windows) check out the  [documentation](https://www.stereolabs.com/blog/index.php/2015/09/11/how-to-use-the-zed-sdk-with-matlab/).

 Open a terminal in zed-matlab directory and execute the following command: